ReyhanPA/ReyhanPA/README.md

 # Hi!
 I am Reyhan Putra Ananda 👋

-I am an information system and technology student at Bandung Institute of Technology who has interest in web development and machine learning
+I am an Information System and Technology student at Bandung Institute of Technology who has interest in web development and machine learning

 ## 🏆 My Github Stats